Shakespeare in Love

-Shakespeare in Love is a 1998 romantic period comedy-drama film directed by John Madden, written by Marc Norman and Tom Stoppard, and produced by Harvey Weinstein.
-It stars Gwyneth Paltrow, Joseph Fiennes, Geoffrey Rush, Colin Firth, Ben Affleck and Judi Dench.

-The film depicts a fictional love affair involving playwright William Shakespeare (Fiennes) and Viola de Lesseps (Paltrow) while Shakespeare was writing Romeo and Juliet.
+Shakespeare in Love is a 1998 romantic comedy period film directed by John Madden, written by Marc Norman and Tom Stoppard, and produced by David Parfitt, Donna Gigliotti, Edward Zwick, Harvey Weinstein and Marc Norman.
+It stars Gwyneth Paltrow, Joseph Fiennes, Geoffrey Rush, Colin Firth, Ben Affleck, and Judi Dench.
+The film depicts a fictional love affair involving playwright William Shakespeare (Fiennes) and Viola de Lesseps (Paltrow) during the writing of Romeo and Juliet.
 Several characters are based on historical figures, and many of the characters, lines, and plot devices allude to Shakespeare's plays.